thequinneffect/comp3331/labs/lab04/report.md

 *What is the throughput (bytes transferred per unit time) for the TCP connection (explain how you calculated this value)?
 **the last ACK value is 164091 (relative), meaning 164000 bytes were transferred (minus 1 to account for the 1 ACK consumed in the 3 way handshake).
 This took 5.45 - 0.02 = 5.43 seconds i.e. time of last data packet minus time of first data packet not including handshake setup and disconnect packets.
 Hence the throughput was approximately 164000/5.43 = 30,202.57 bytes/sec or ~30kb/s**

+PART 2

+# Q1

+*What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and server?*
+**hello**

+# Q2

+*What is the sequence number of the SYNACK segment sent by the server to the client computer in reply to the SYN?*

+*What is the value of the Acknowledgement field in the SYNACK segment?*

+*How did the server determine that value?*

+# Q3

+*What is the sequence number of the ACK segment sent by the client computer in response to the SYNACK?

+*What is the value of the Acknowledgment field in this ACK segment?*

+*Does this segment contain any data?*

+# Q4

+*Who has done the active close? client or the server? how you have determined this?

+*What type of closure has been performed?
+3 Segment (FIN/FINACK/ACK), 4 Segment (FIN/ACK/FIN/ACK) or Simultaneous close?*

+# Q5

+*How many data bytes have been transferred from the client to the server and from the server to the client during the whole duration of the connection?
+What relationship does this have with the Initial Sequence Number and the final ACK received from the other side?*